PyroIsDumb/dotfiles/README.md

 The installation should work on all Arch Linux based distributions as well.

 For Manjaro users: Hyprland and required components are under ongoing development.
-That's why it's possible that some packages are not immediatly available on Manjaro e.g., hyprlock or hypridle.
+That's why it's possible that some packages are not immediatly available on Manjaro (e.g., hyprlock or hypridle).
 But usually, the packages will be published later.
 For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update process of the install script.
 The script will also offer to remove ttf-ms-fonts if installed to avoid issues with icons on waybar.

 ## Before you start

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIAL INSTALLTION.

-The installation script will create a backup from an previous dotfiles installation.
+The installation script will create a backup of your previous dotfiles installation.

 ## Installation with GIT